☠️ 30%+ of startups fail due to lack of product-market fit. In this eBook, you'll learn how to avoid it. Only $10 for a limited time.

 How they work: For Agency members, they use Twist to manage communication.
 Otherwise, there’s a form where you can submit the needed tasks.
 I see they do an onboarding call with new members which is really cool and innovative.

-Thoughts: The site and brand itself doesn’t generate much trust.
-I’m generally quite obsessive with design of things, especially if I’m looking for designers.
-This is something that can’t be ignored.
+Thoughts: The site and brand is okay, though it gives me the feeling it's more focused into larger businesses/corporates.
 In terms of their previous work, it’s just okay.
 There are some great things but nothing too modern.

 Previous Work: The work seems to be classic, similar to their site and brand.
 Everything looks solid, but nothing too innovative as many startups are looking.
 Judge it yourself.